Yigaue/production-ready-web-api-checklist/README.md

 ## Why This Exists

-Most bugs don’t come from complex logic — they come from:
+Most bugs don’t come from complex logic.
+They come from:
 - missing headers
 - weak validation
 - poor error handling